 - Reinforcement.
 Find what people think and reinforce what they think already, moving the context toward your idea.

 - Relevance.
 If the idea is not relevant to the people you want to convince it will be Filtered.
 Relevance talks to values, role and timing of communication.

 - Relationship.
 Unless the receiver of a message trusts you they are much less likely to pay much attention to you.

 Think of an audience when giving a presentation.
-You make sure you tap into something that you have in common with the audience early and try to establish common ground.
+First, you make sure to tap into something that you have in common with the audience and try to establish common ground.
 You make sure that what you are presenting is well targeted to the audience and what they think.
 Building a relationship with the audience allows you to be much more persuasive and the more connected you are with more of the audience members the more nods of agreement you get.

-The overall aim of transformative communication that is to shift as many people as possible into the Early Majority as fast as you can achieve it.
+The overall aim of transformative communication should be to shift as many people as possible into the Early Majority as fast as you can achieve it.